Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

-where $\Sigmab_k$ and $\mu_k$ represent, respectively, the covariance matrix and the mean vector of the identified brain mode $k$.
-Also, $Q_p(\gamma)$ is the quantile function of chi-square distribution with $p$ degrees of freedom, and is defined as
+\begin{theorem} If brain mode $k$ is identified for user $i$, then its delay perception will be bounded as follows:

-and $\boldsymbol{e}_j$ is a unit vector in $\mathds{R}^{p+1}$, whose $j$th element is $1$ and all other elements are zero. $p$ is number of features used for learning. $\chi_{p+1}^2(x)$ is the probability density function of a chi-square random variable with $p+1$ degrees of freedom. $\mu_K^D$ is the element $p+1$ in vector $\mub_k$. \end{theorem} \begin{IEEEproof} See Appendix A. \end{IEEEproof}
+{ where $\Sigmab_k$ and $\mu_k(d+1)$ represent, respectively, the covariance matrix and the $(d+1)$th element of the mean vector of the identified brain mode $k$.} {$Q_d(\gamma)$ is the quantile function of chi-square distribution with $d$ degrees of freedom,} and is defined as

-As seen from Theorem \ref{lemma:confidence region single mode}, in addition to the delay perception element $\mu_K^D$, the only other parameter that affects the delay is $\boldsymbol{e}_{p+1}^T\Sigmab_k \boldsymbol{e}_{p+1}$, which is the $(p+1)$th diagonal element of the covariance matrix $\Sigmab_k$.
-Note that, we did not assume that matrix $\Sigmab_k$ is diagonal.
-Fig.\ref{fig:DuBa} shows the relationship between $D_i^{min}$ and GMM.
-From Fig.\ref{fig:DuBa}, we can see that, after finding the GMM for the dataset, one can find the predictive coverage of each Gaussian distribution.
-Using this predictive coverage, we can determine the probability with which $\beta_i(t)$ for a user $i$ will be higher than a threshold $D_i^{\min}$.
+and $\boldsymbol{e}_j$ is a unit vector in $\mathds{R}^{d+1}$, whose $j$th element is $1$ and all other elements are zero. $d$ is number of features used for learning. $\chi_{d+1}^2(x)$ is the probability density function of a chi-square random variable with $d+1$ degrees of freedom. \end{theorem} \begin{IEEEproof} See Appendix A. \end{IEEEproof}

+Note that the bound in (\ref{eq:lemma1 main result}) is different from finding a bound using marginal distributions, as it is based on high probability density areas.
+The use of a marginal distribution is not possible here, since the Gaussian assumption is only valid locally around the mean.
+Also, in case of data classification error which mostly happens when the data is located in the overlapping area between clusters, the bound in (\ref{eq:lemma1 main result}) will be either more conservative than the actual bound for delay perception or it will not change significantly compared to the actual bound.
+As seen from Theorem \ref{lemma:confidence region single mode}, in addition to the delay perception element $\mu_k(d+1)$, the only other parameter that affects the delay is $\boldsymbol{e}_{d+1}^T\Sigmab_k \boldsymbol{e}_{d+1}$, which is the $(d+1)$th diagonal element of $\Sigmab_k$, which is not assumed to be diagonal.
+Fig.\ref{fig:DuBa} shows the relationship between $D_i^{min}$ and {GMM} random data generated from a Gaussian mixture model.
+Fig.\ref{fig:DuBa} shows that, after finding the GMM for the dataset, one can find the predictive coverage of each Gaussian distribution and, then, we can determine the probability with which $\beta_i(t)$ for a user $i$ will be higher than a threshold $D_i^{\min}$.
 In order to find the effective delay for human user $i$, we first find the probability with which the delay perception for human user $i$ will be less than a threshold $D_i^{\min}$.
 In other words, we will find the relationship between $\epsilon$ and $D_i^{\min}$ in (\ref{eq:dminKia}) using the following corollary that follows directly from Theorem 1.

 \begin{corollary} As a direct result of Theorem \ref{lemma:confidence region single mode}, we can reduce (\ref{eq:lemma1 main result}) to

 Therefore, we find $D_i^{\min}(\epsilon)$ and $\epsilon$ in (\ref{eq:dminKia}) as